-What is the New TDS Section 194T?
+What is the TDS Section 393(3) Table SI.
+No. 7?

-The suggested section 194T of the Income Tax Act obligates the partnership firms to deduct TDS at a 10% rate on aggregate payments of more than Rs 20,000 in a fiscal year.
+The suggested section of the Income Tax Act obligates the partnership firms to deduct TDS at a 10% rate on aggregate payments of more than Rs 20,000 in a fiscal year.
 The same comprises the credits to the capital account of the partner or any other account.
 The provision would come into force from 1st April 2025, applying to the AY 2025-26 and onwards.

-For the objectives of Tax Deducted at Source (TDS) all the payments made to the partner along with the salary, remuneration, commission, bonus, or interest, would get integrated and deemed as a single aggregate amount.
+For the objectives of Tax Deducted at Source (TDS), all the payments made to the partner, along with the salary, remuneration, commission, bonus, or interest, would get integrated and deemed as a single aggregate amount.
 It shows that even when the individual payments are lower than Rs 20,000, they will still be levied to TDS when the total aggregate amount surpasses the limit.

-The proposed Section 194T is as follows:
+The Section 393(3) Table SI.
+No. 7 is as follows:

 The government would have also announced the revisions to the remuneration limit for working partners that come into force from the AY 2025-26 onwards.
 The suggested revised limits are as follows –